-6.2 Demolition of the remaining flat-roof structure in this site is accepted despite the loss of the former educational use if it helps realise improved designs and site potential.
+- 6.4 Demolition of the remaining flat-roof structure in this site is accepted despite the loss of the former educational use if it helps realise improved designs and site potential. - 6.5 Principle of residential development -

-- 6.3 The development within this application proposal offers new housing on an unused now vacant brownfield site.
-The Council has a healthy 5-year land supply position, and the 'windfall' development of new housing in accessible sites makes an important contribution to the housing supply, but it is not reliant on these windfall sites to maintain the supply.
-Nevertheless this is an important contribution of housing, and is a sustainable and accessible site. - 6.4 Emergent LPP2 policy GSP1 (development limits) is considered to carry weight and places this site within the defined urban area thus making the location one considered to be sustainable and appropriate for housing. - each and the new town houses are 108 square metres each so there is little difference in plot footprint size.
+The development within this application proposal offers new housing on an unused now vacant brownfield site.
+The Council has a healthy 5-year land supply position, and the 'windfall' development of new housing in accessible sites makes an important contribution to the housing supply, but it is not reliant on windfall sites to maintain the supply.
+Nevertheless this is an important contribution of housing, and is a sustainable and accessible site.

+- 6.6 Emergent LPP2 policy GSP1 (development limits) is considered to carry weight and places this site within the defined urban area thus making the location one considered to be sustainable and appropriate for housing. - 6.7 Policy LPP2 H3 The existing plot size of the terraces is 118 square metres each and the new town houses are 108 square metres each so there is little difference in plot footprint size.
 In this location new housing should be at least 50 dwellings per hectare (dph); this site is 0.19ha in area so the 9 dwellings proposed represents a development of 47 dph, so this development is less than the minimum density expectation of 50 dwellings per hectare suggested by policy H3.
 The under-supply of dwellings on the site may be in part due to the awkward application site shape but the lower density has not been justified.

-Notwithstanding, the number of dwellings is not atypical, therefore, of the density and terraced character of the local area. - 6.6 The principle of a level of residential development in this location is therefore accepted, subject to meeting the criteria set out in the remainder of the development plan, in respect of highways impact, sustainability, design and townscape, landscaping and residential amenity, for example. - 6.7 Principle of lock-up garages Garages not directly associated with residential use have in past case law been identified as sui generis or storage within use class B8.
+Notwithstanding, the number of dwellings is not atypical, therefore, of the density and terraced character of the local area.

+6.8 The principle of a level of residential development in this location is therefore accepted, subject to meeting the criteria set out in the remainder of the development plan, in respect of highways impact, sustainability, design and townscape, landscaping and residential amenity, for example.

+Principle of lock-up garages -

+6.9 Garages not directly associated with residential use have in past case law been identified as sui generis or storage within use class B8.
 The proposals map does not support B8 in this location and could give rise to amenity and highways concerns.
-No firm details on the use of the proposed garages has been supplied, nor mechanisms offered on operation. - 6.8 Principle of parking 9no. unrelated additional parking spaces are shown within the red lined area as being dedicated to the educational use but there is no legal agreement or condition requested to secure this.
+No firm details on the use of the proposed garages has been supplied, nor mechanisms offered on operation.

+Principle of excess parking -

+6.10 9no. unrelated additional parking spaces are shown within the red lined area as being dedicated to the educational use but there is no legal agreement or condition requested to secure this.
 If otherwise minded to approve this would need addressing.
 While the nursery use appears to have finished in planning terms the use endures until a further permission arises.